 A few good books can change your mindset dramatically.

-Try reading Meditations, Letters of a Stoic, and Siddharta (a few times) without fully changing your understanding of the world.
+Try reading Meditations, Letters of a Stoic, and Siddharta a few times.
+It will change the way you see the world.

-Currently learning to code offers the highest rewards.
+Currently learning to code offers the highest rewards and the most freedom.

 We don’t quite know what the future shall bring, but learning to code seems a great choice to hedge your way around it.